Story: Dec 17, 2014

 Students cannot use copyrighted music in their work without the permission of the original artist.
 Review our Copyright Release Form, and follow the directions accordingly.

-In addition to the registration form, you must get the consent of any recognizable people who you may have photographed, videotaped or filmed.
-(See Appearance Release Form, PDF Download)
+In addition to the registration form, you must get the consent of any recognizable people who you have photographed, videotaped or filmed, and submit an Appearance Release Form.

 Students who submit work to the Video/Film category are required to complete the Video Entry Agreement Form (per video entry) and submit it along with their entry to the registration form.